photkosee/unsw-wam-to-gpa-convertor/README.md

 ## Contribution

 Pull requests are welcome for any potential improvements, as well as for any errors or edge cases you might find.
 The course extraction logic is located in `./app/logic.ts`.
 If you identify any issues, please feel free to reach out or open a pull request.

+## Reflection

+There weren’t many challenges since this is a relatively simple project.
+However, if I had to highlight one, the main challenge would be extracting all the course data from a PDF file.
+Initially, I tried using the pdf.js library, but it didn’t work as well as I had hoped.
+So, I switched to the react-pdftotext library, which was much easier to work with.
+Once I was able to extract the data from the PDF, I used regex to filter out the specific course data I needed.
+All of these implementations are contained in `./app/logic.ts`.

+### Feedback from Promoting

+There were no technical issues after deployment, and when I promoted it on LinkedIn, I got a lot of positive feedback from friends who found it useful.
+At that time, I hadn't added Vercel Analytics to my project, so I didn't know the exact number of users, but I estimated there were around 70+.
+I then added Vercel Analytics to track the traffic (I should have done this earlier but didn’t expect so many users).
+After that, I decided to promote it more because I thought it would be helpful for other students.
+I made a post on Reddit (under the UNSW tag) and got over 100 visitors in less than a day, which worked well for promotion.

+However, I ran into one issue I didn’t expect: someone commented that it was a phishing attempt (though I’m not sure if they were serious), and the comment got a few upvotes.
+I asked a few friends, and none of them thought the project seemed suspicious.
+The academic statements I ask users to upload don’t contain sensitive information.
+I also mentioned in the Reddit post that I don’t collect any user data, and I even offered to let people check my code if they were concerned (and it is open source here).
+This has been a good reminder to think about how to make a project feel safe to users, even though most people didn’t seem to have any concerns.
+But it is a valid concern since my Reddit account is new, and I never post anything, making it much more anonymous compared to my LinkedIn account.
+Especially on Reddit, it's hard to trust random people on the internet asking us to click on random links.
+I'll have to be more careful next time.